 Outgoing: International Reciprocal Mutual Assistance

 On occasions UK FRS capabilities are required to respond to humanitarian disasters and emergencies overseas.
 Overseas deployments will be coordinated through the NCAF arrangements and assisted by the Chair of the NFCC and/or NSAT and Lead Government Departments.
-Any deployment must also be agreed by the NFCC Capability Lead and not impact on the UKs ability to respond to a national incident.
+Any deployment must also be agreed by the NFCC Capability Lead and not impact on the UK’s ability to respond to a national incident.

 Following major international disasters, the Foreign and Commonwealth Development Office (FCDO) are able to request fire & rescue resources through a Memorandum of Understanding.
 This MOU sets out the principles for effective liaison, collaboration, communication and mutual co-operation.